cosmos/ethermint-archive/docs/architecture-design/future-architecture.rst

 what we currently have.
 The ethereum object implements ``BaseService`` and can be started and stopped properly.

+Ethereum asks the reward strategy what do to.

+The IBC strategy tells ethereum to do something, since it might create coins out of nowhere.
+DeliverTx needs to check whether something is IBC or not and then modifies the ethereum state directly.
+When ethereum receives a checkTx it decides whether that transaction is IBC and then asks IBC to verify that it is valid and translate it into an equivalent ethereum transaction.

+There needs to be a way to send coins to the hub.

 RPC
 """""""""
 This is the RPC package.